wow13524/discord-modubot/README.md

 - Fully type annotated
     - Leveraged for easy subconfig sections

----

 ## Getting Started

-Populate `BotConfig.token` in the provided `example_config.json` and run the following code within the same directory:
+Populate `BotConfig.token` in the provided `example_config.json` and run either `main.py` or the following code within the same directory:

 ```py
 from modubot import Bot